-Upon commercialization of our products developed using POTELLIGENT® CHOK1SV, we will be obligated to pay both BioWa and Lonza a percentage of net sales as a royalty.
-We are required to pay a royalty to BioWa on net sales for any specific licensed product under only one license-either the POTELLIGENT® agreement or the POTELLIGENT® CHOK1SV agreement, but not both.
+Upon commercialization of our products developed using POTELLIGENT^{} CHOK1SV, we will be obligated to pay both BioWa and Lonza a percentage of net sales as a royalty.
+We are required to pay a royalty to BioWa on net sales for any specific licensed product under only one license-either the POTELLIGENT^{} agreement or the POTELLIGENT^{} CHOK1SV agreement, but not both.
 The BioWa royalty is tiered, ranging in the low single digits and is reduced by half if during the following 10 years from the first commercial sale of the product in a country the last valid claim within the licensed BioWa patent(s) that covers the product expires or ends.
-The Lonza royalty varies based on whether the product is manufactured by Lonza, us or a third party, but in any event is in the low single digits and is reduced by half if during the following 10 years from the first commercial sale of the product in a country the last valid claim within the licensed Lonza patent(s) that covers the product expires or ends.
+The Lonza royalty varies based on whether the product is manufactured by Lonza, us or a third party, but in any event is in the low single digits and is reduced by half if during 10 years from the first commercial sale of the product in a country the last valid claims the following 10 years from the first commercial sale of the product and is reduced by half if during the following 10 years from the first commercial sale of the product in a country the last valid claims the following 10 years from the first commercial sale of the product in a country the last valid claim within the licensed Lonza patent(s) that covers the product expires or ends.
 In addition, we must make annual commercial license maintenance payments to BioWa on a per product basis which cease with commencement of payment of the BioWa royalty for the respective product, and annual payments to Lonza in the event that any product is manufactured by a party other than Lonza, us or one of our affiliates or strategic partners named in the agreement.

 We have assumed certain development, regulatory and commercial milestone payment obligations to both BioWa and Lonza and must report on our progress toward achieving these milestones on an annual basis.
-We are required to pay such milestones to BioWa under only one license-either the POTELLIGENT® agreement or the POTELLIGENT® CHOK1SV agreement, but not both.
-Payments related to the development and commercialization of cusatuzumab and ARGX-111 are foreseen under their respective POTELLIGENT® CHOK1SV agreements.
+We are required to pay such milestones to BioWa under only one license-either the POTELLIGENT^{} agreement or the POTELLIGENT^{} CHOK1SV agreement, but not both.
+Payments related to the development and commercialization of cusatuzumab and ARGX-111 are foreseen under their respective POTELLIGENT^{} CHOK1SV agreements.
 Milestones are to be paid on a product-by-product basis, and we are obligated to make development, regulatory and commercial milestone payments to BioWa in aggregate amounts of up to \$36.0 million per product should we achieve global annual sales of \$1.0 billion.
 We are obligated to make development, regulatory and commercial milestone payments to Lonza in aggregate amounts of up to approximately £1.1 million per product, if such product is manufactured by Lonza, us or one of our affiliates or strategic partners, or £3.1 million per product, otherwise.
-Through December 31, 2018, we have paid BioWa an aggregate amount of \$1.625 million, which includes target reservation fees and annual research license fees under our POTELLIGENT® agreement and commercial license fees and milestone payments under our POTELLIGENT® CHOK1SV agreement.
-Through December 31, 2018, we have paid Lonza an aggregate amount of £0.52 million, which includes milestone payments under our POTELLIGENT® CHOK1SV agreement.
+Through December 31, 2019, we have paid BioWa an aggregate amount of \$1.8 million, which includes target reservation fees and annual research license fees under our POTELLIGENT^{} CHOK1SV agreement.
+Through December 31, 2019, we have paid Lonza an aggregate amount of £0.5 million, which includes milestone payments under our POTELLIGENT^{} CHOK1SV agreement.